 To run the Rust project on your local machine and execute the accompanying unit tests, follow the steps outlined below:

-• Download or clone the project from its GitHub repository at https://github.com/wpcodevo/complete-restful-api-in-rust and open the source code in your preferred code editor.
+- Download or clone the project from its GitHub repository at https://github.com/wpcodevo/complete-restful-api-in-rust and open the source code in your preferred code editor.

-• In the terminal of the root directory, run the command cargo test which will first build the project and run the 49 unit tests that come with the Rust project.
+which will first build the project and run the 49 unit tests that come with the Rust project. - Once the tests have been completed successfully, run the command

-• You can access the Swagger documentation by navigating to http://localhost:8000/.
-Additionally, you have the option to use the Redoc UI available at http://localhost:8000/redoc or the Rapidoc UI accessible through http://localhost:8000/rapidoc.
+.
 These user interfaces offer a user-friendly approach to interact with the API endpoints and explore their functionality.

 Setting Up the Rust API Project

 As always, we need to generate a new Rust project first.
 To accomplish this, navigate to the directory where you intend to store the source code for this project and open a new terminal there.
-Execute the command below to generate a new Rust binary project in a folder named complete-restful-api-in-rust.
+Execute the command below to generate a new Rust binary project in a folder named complete-restful-api-in-rust

 cargo new --bin complete-restful-api-in-rust

 Once the project is generated, open it in your favorite text editor or integrated development environment (IDE).
 In your chosen editor, access the integrated terminal and execute the subsequent commands.
-These commands will add the necessary dependencies to the Cargo.toml file, which are essential for our project:
+These commands will add the necessary dependencies to the Cargo.toml

 cargo add actix-web